Ada-Developers-Academy/core-unit-2/api-10-many-to-many/routes-many-to-many.md

 Finally, let's create a route to get all books by a specific genre.

-Our route function we will need to
+Our route function will need to:
 - Query the `Genre` table to get the `genre` with `genre_id`
 - Iterate through the `book`s associated with that `genre`
 - Return a response as a list of dictionaries with information for each `book` in the specified `genre`.